Governance

 The OSS programs and projects are funded by voluntary contributions, grants and donations from its member countries, Organizations and partners.
 With a lean and flexible structure, transparent financial management, effective governance, and a proficient, multicultural and multidisciplinary team, the OSS has everything it needs to meet regional and international environmental challenges.

-The General Assembly is the supreme governing body of the Organization and represents its ownership by its members.
+It is the supreme governing body of the Organization and represents its ownership by its members.
 It defines the OSS guidelines and approves its statutes and intervention strategies.
 It meets every four years in a regular session.
 It is also responsible for electing the Executive Board members for a four-year term.
-Egypt currently holds the Presidency of the Organization through His Excellency Mr. Alaaeddine Farouk Zaki El-SAYED, Minister of Agriculture and Land Reclamation of the Arab Republic of Egypt.
+Egypt will hold the Presidency of the Organization, until 2029 through His Excellency Mr. Alaaeddine Farouk Zaki El-SAYED, Minister of Agriculture and Land Reclamation of the Arab Republic of Egypt.

 • Chair: Egypt